Tuxedo21/LSTM_Stock_Prediction/README.md

 # LSTM_Stock_Prediction

-Implementation of LSTM to fit a model to predict future stock prices of selected 500 fortune companies.
+Implementation of LSTM to fit a model that predicts future stock prices of selected 500 fortune companies.

 Neural Network API's used: Keras tensorflow backend